Thomas Paine: The Age of Reason

-Paine was arrested in France on December 28, 1793.
+Paine was arrested in France on December 28, 1793, following the orders of Vadier.
 Joel Barlow was unsuccessful in securing Paine's release by circulating a petition among American residents in Paris.
-Sixteen American citizens were allowed to plead for Paine's release to the Convention, yet President Marc-Guillaume Alexis Vadier of the Committee of General Security refused to acknowledge Paine's American citizenship, stating he was an Englishman and a citizen of a country at war with France.

-Paine himself protested and claimed that he was a citizen of the U.S., which was an ally of Revolutionary France, rather than of Great Britain, which was by that time at war with France.
-However, Gouverneur Morris, the American minister to France, did not press his claim, and Paine later wrote that Morris had connived at his imprisonment.
+He was treated as a political prisoner by the Committee of General Security.
+Sixteen American citizens were allowed to plead for Paine's release to the convention, yet President Marc-Guillaume Alexis Vadier of the Committee of General Security refused to acknowledge Paine's American citizenship, stating he was an Englishman and therefore a citizen of a country at war with France.
+Paine protested and claimed that he was a citizen of the U.S. However, Ambassador Morris did not press his claim, and Paine later wrote that Morris had connived at his imprisonment.

 Paine narrowly escaped execution.
-A chalk mark was supposed to be left by the gaoler on the door of a cell to denote that the prisoner inside was due to be removed for execution.
-In Paine's case, the mark had accidentally been made on the inside of his door rather than the outside; this was due to the fact that the door of Paine's cell had been left open whilst the gaoler was making his rounds that day, since Paine had been receiving official visitors.
+A chalk mark was supposed to be left by the jailer on the door of a cell to denote that the prisoner inside was due to be removed for execution.
+In Paine's case, the mark had accidentally been made on the inside of his door rather than the outside because the door had been left open when the jailer was making his rounds that day, since Paine had been receiving official visitors.
 But for this quirk of fate, Paine would have been executed the following morning.
-He kept his head and survived the few vital days needed to be spared by the fall of Robespierre on 9 Thermidor (July 27, 1794).
+He thus survived the few vital days needed to be spared by the fall of Robespierre on 9 Thermidor (July 27, 1794).

-Paine was released in November 1794 largely because of the work of the new American Minister to France, James Monroe, who successfully argued the case for Paine's American citizenship.
-In July 1795, he was re-admitted into the Convention, as were other surviving Girondins.
-Paine was one of only three députés to oppose the adoption of the new 1795 constitution because it eliminated universal suffrage, which had been proclaimed by the Montagnard Constitution of 1793.
+Paine was released in November 1794 largely because of the work of the new American ambassador to France, James Monroe, who successfully argued the case for Paine's U.S. citizenship.
+In July 1795, he was re-admitted into the convention, as were other surviving Girondins.
+Paine, depressed and ill as a result of his imprisonment, had stayed silent in the period immediately following his release but on 8 July, with the encouragement of Lanthenas, he spoke in the convention.
+Paine was one of only three députés to oppose the adoption of the new 1795 constitution, because it eliminated universal suffrage, which had been proclaimed, at least for men, by the Montagnard Constitution of 1793.

-In 1796, a bridge he designed was erected over the mouth of the Wear River at Sunderland, Tyne and Wear, England.
-This bridge, the Sunderland arch, was after the same design as his Schuylkill River Bridge in Philadelphia and it became the prototype for many subsequent voussoir arches made in iron and steel.

-In addition to receiving a British patent for the single-span iron bridge, Paine developed a smokeless candle and worked with inventor John Fitch in developing steam engines.
+In addition to receiving a British patent for a single-span iron bridge, Paine developed a smokeless candle and worked with inventor John Fitch in developing steam engines.

-In 1797, Paine lived in Paris with Nicholas Bonneville and his wife.
+In 1797, Paine lived in Paris with Nicholas Bonneville and his wife, Marguerite Brazier.
 As well as Bonneville's other controversial guests, Paine aroused the suspicions of authorities.
 Bonneville hid the Royalist Antoine Joseph Barruel-Beauvert at his home.
 Beauvert had been outlawed following the coup of 18 Fructidor on September 4, 1797.
 Paine believed that the United States under President John Adams had betrayed revolutionary France.
-Bonneville was then briefly jailed and his presses were confiscated, which meant financial ruin.